 In South Viet-Nam the Viet Cong are using systematic and unrelenting terrorism as a principal tactic for winning political power.
-Its application takes many forms.
-One of the most recent examples was the execution of more than 1,000 people in Hue during the February 1968 Tet offensive.
-Apparently their only "crime" was working for the government as teachers, civil servants, health workers, agricultural advisers, and village headmen.
-Other examples are:
+Its application takes many forms:

-- Grenades lobbed into cars stopped for traffic lights; - Doors, drawers, and automobile engines boobytrapped; - Poisoned or contaminated bamboo and metal slivers (punji) planted just under the surface in the rice paddies where barefoot paddy workers-men, women, and children-will step on them; - Grenades set in the night with trip-wires across the common paths where peasants and schoolchildren walk in the morning; - Village leaders shot or beheaded; - Village men and boys kidnaped and forced into Viet Cong military service; - Children taught to roll grenades into restaurants and cafes; - Villages harassed night after night with sporadic gunfire and loudspeaker taunts and threats; - Newspapermen and cameramen assassinated;

-- Schools and health stations bombed; - Busloads of civilians blown up by electrically controlled mines; - Rockets fired indiscriminately into densely populated urban areas.
+- Grenades lobbed into cars stopped for traffic lights; - Poisoned darts and needles used in dark theaters; - Doors, drawers, and automobile engines boobytrapped; - Poisoned or contaminated bamboo and metal slivers (punji) planted just under the surface in the rice paddies where barefoot paddy workers-men, women, and children-will step on them; - Grenades set in the night with trip-wires across the common paths where peasants and schoolchildren walk in the morning; - Village leaders shot or beheaded; - Village men and boys kidnaped and forced into Viet Cong military service; - Children taught to roll grenades into restaurants and cafes; - Villages harassed night after night with sporadic gunfire and loudspeaker taunts and threats; - Newspapermen assassinated; - Schools and health stations bombed; - Busesloads of civilians blown up by electrically controlled mines.